PREDICTING BANK CUSTOMER CHURN!

 print(feature_importances.nlargest(len(train_dummy.columns)).index.tolist())

-The following are the top 13 features(columns) in the order of decreasing importance to predict churn. ['Balance', 'Age', 'Vintage', 'Credit_Category', 'Credit_Card', 'Income_Less than 5L', 'Income_10L - 15L', 'Product_Holdings_1', 'Income_More than 15L', 'Gender_Female', 'Product_Holdings_3+', 'Transaction_Status']
+['Balance', 'Age', 'Vintage', 'Credit_Category', 'Credit_Card', 'Income_Less than 5L', 'Income_10L - 15L', 'Product_Holdings_1', 'Income_More than 15L', 'Gender_Female', 'Product_Holdings_3+', 'Transaction_Status']

 Recursive Feature Elimination (RFE) is based on the idea to repeatedly construct a model and choose either the best or worst performing feature, setting the feature aside and then repeating the process with the rest of the features.
 This process is applied until all features in the dataset are exhausted.
 The goal of RFE is to select features by recursively considering smaller and smaller sets of features.